Private Company Valuation, Part 1: Are You in the Meth Business or the Money Business?

 The Bottom Line on Terminal Value: You calculate it in the standard way for Empire Businesses and Meth Businesses, but for Money Businesses you need to discount it heavily, skip it altogether, or make a more conservative estimate for it.

-Putting Together All the Pieces: What Does This Mean?
+Putting Together All the Pieces of Private Company Valuation: What Does This Mean?

 The result of all these valuation differences is simple: private companies should be worth less than public companies.